karttur/reprap/_posts/2019/2019-12-12-reprap-blender-rudder-part1.markdown

 ## Transform along axis

 The form I want to create is a typical rodder shape - a bit thicker towards the bow (where it is attached to the hull) and getting thinner towards the stern.
-As I have placed my cylinder that means I need to drag my object to become thinner along the y-axis.
-I thus select all nodes on either side of the x-axis and then _Translate_ the lattice by pulling the selected nodes with the y-axis arrow.
+As I have placed my cylinder that means I need to drag my object to become thinner along the x-axis.
+I thus select all nodes on either side of the y-axis and then _Translate_ the lattice by pulling the selected nodes with the xaxis arrow.
 The underlying form follows along.

 <figure>
 <img src="../../images/blender-rudder14.png">
-<figcaption> Translate y-axis by pulling it out to a basic rudder shape. </figcaption>
+<figcaption> Translate x-axis by pulling it out to a basic rudder shape. </figcaption>
 </figure>

 ## Scale

-When pulling out (_Translate_) the rudder towards the stern, the proportions between length and height become extortet.
+When pulling out (_Translate_) the rudder towards the stern, the proportions between length and height become skewed.
 To fix that you need to _Scale_ the object along the axis where it is too short.

 ![blender-rudder15](../../images/blender-rudder15.png)
 {: .pull-left}
 To increase the height select all the nodes in the lattice.
 Change from the _Translate_ tool (with arrowheads) to the _Scale tool_ (with cube heads) as illustrated to the left.

 As I have placed my rudder (for 3D printing reasons), the height is along the x-axis.
 The figure below illustrates the _Scale_ function applied along the x-axis.